kdm1411/Project-Deforestation./README.md

 ### Exploratory Data Analysis.
 ---

-EDA involves exploring the deforestation data to answer key questuions, such as:
+EDA involves exploring the deforestation data to answer key questions, such as:

 - What are the total number of countries involved in deforestation?
 - Show the income groups of countries having total area ranging from 75,000 to 150,000 square meter?